nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Adding a member: `addm`

-Adds a member to the list of people in the CCA
+Adds a member to the members list

 Format: `addm n/NAME p/PHONE_NUMBER [d/DAYS]`
 * `[d/DAYS]` is an optional field indicating a list of days for which the member is available for that week